 Undergraduate Seminar: January 26, 3:00 pm, Pembroke Hall 202

 In a special session open to undergraduate students only, Terry Tempest Williams will discuss three of her essays: "The Clan of One-Breasted Women," "Yellowstone: The Erotics of Place," and "Winter Solstice at the Moab Slough."
-Register today > (You must be logged into your Brown University email account to access the registration form.)
+Registration is closed.

 Anne Applebaum is a Washington Post columnist and Pulitzer Prize-winning historian.
 She is the author of Red Famine: Stalin’s War on Ukraine (McClelland and Stewart, 2017), Iron Curtain: The Crushing of Eastern Europe, 1944-1956 (McClelland and Stewart, 2012), and Gulag: A History (Doubleday, 2003).
 As Professor of Practice at the London School of Economics Institute of Global Affairs, she runs Arena, a program on disinformation and 21st-century propaganda.
 Read more >